love2d-community/splashes/README.md

 ========
 A collection of splash screens for LÖVE.

+Run this repo with `love .` to check out all splash screens.
+Press any key to skip ahead.

 Usage
 -----
 Pick the splash you want to use from our wide variety of **1** (*one*) splashes and move the directory somewhere into your project.